thisconnect/port/README.md

 #### Arguments:

-1. Exposes the socket object
+1. Socket (object) - Exposes the socket object connecting to [netsend]

 ### Event: connect

-Fires when Station connects to Pd's [netreceive] on the write port.
+Fires when Station connects to Pd on the write port.

 ```js
 pd.on('connect', function(socket){ });